metallang/metal/README.md

 ## Contributing

-Currently, Metal is unlicensed and solely owned by Vincent and Lena the maintainers.
-Metal will eventually open up and become fully open source, but for now, since we're the only ones using this language it's unlicensed.
+Currently, Metal is currently not open source software.
+Metal will eventually open up and become fully open source, but for now, since we're the only ones using this language it's fully closed.

 ## Development